← Back to .knowledge

 .knowledge/maintenance/trust_report.json

-RAG can retrieve a summary, but the trust report says how much weight that summary deserves.
+RAG can retrieve a summary, while the confidence report says how much weight that summary deserves.

 Use it for